Enter your postcode to start comparing broadband deals available to you:

 Otherwise, be sure to factor in the additional costs when comparing broadband deals.

-As the UK’s largest and longest-trading internet provider, BT still charges setup fees on the majority of its broadband packages – anything from £29.99 to £59.99 for some broadband and TV packages.
+As the UK’s largest and longest-trading internet provider, BT still charges setup fees on most of its broadband packages—from £29.99 to £59.99 for some broadband and TV packages.

-You might be able to get a broadband deal from BT without any upfront costs from time to time during the occasional promotion, however, the provider is more likely to offer reward cards or bill credit instead of reduced sign-up fees.
+You might be able to get a broadband deal from BT without any upfront costs from time to time during the occasional promotion.
+However, the provider is likelier to offer reward cards or bill credit instead of reduced sign-up fees.

 Sky’s biggest selling point has always been its award-winning TV service.
-As such, there’s usually a setup and/or installation fee attached to new Sky packages.
+As such, new Sky packages usually include a setup and/or installation fee.

-NOW Broadband deals will usually include a small upfront cost, but this is often waived as part of a promotion.
+NOW Broadband deals usually include a small upfront cost, which is often waived as part of a promotion.

 It’s fairly typical for Virgin Media to charge an installation fee when new customers sign up because a new broadband line is usually required.
 However, if your property has had a Virgin Media connection previously installed, you likely won’t have to pay a setup charge.

-You may often see ‘no setup fee’ on many Virgin Media deals, but you may still be required to pay an installation fee when arranging an engineer visit.
+Although many Virgin Media deals offer ‘no setup fee,’ you may still be required to pay an installation fee when arranging an engineer visit.

-The fewer costs we need to pay in order to get set up on a new broadband deal the better.
-However, there are a few small drawbacks to choosing broadband deals with no upfront costs.
+The fewer costs we need to pay to get set up on a new broadband deal, the better.
+However, choosing broadband deals with no upfront fees has a few minor drawbacks.

-With the introduction of Sky Stream TV, which has less physical equipment needed in order to access Sky content, setup fees are lower and therefore waived more often to make the offer seem more appealing.
+With the introduction of Sky Stream TV, which requires less physical equipment to access Sky content, setup fees are lower and therefore waived more often to make the offer seem more appealing.

 Of the major providers that offer broadband and TV deals, BT is the most likely to charge a setup fee for its services.

 In many cases, no, you can self-install your broadband with easy-to-follow instructions provided by your broadband provider.
-This can save you time and money, and you can enjoy your broadband service without having to wait for an engineer to install it.
+This can save you time and money, and you can enjoy your broadband service without waiting for an engineer to install it.

 However, if you need a new broadband line installed - whether it’s a full fibre cable or Virgin Media connection - you’ll need an engineer to come and set this up for you.